riadjoseph/royal-giraffe/src/pages/faq.md

           If you face an SEO expert who guarantees their results, ask them more questions (to say the least).
       - question: I found better prices elsewhere
+        answer: >
+          We work independently with no office rent to cover and no investors to please, so we can keep our prices very affordable to small and medium businesses; but if you found a better alternative with better prices for your business you should probably go for it.

+          We believe that this industry's main cost is time and experience.
+Two things we offer abundantly to our customers.
   - type: contact_section
     image: images/Riad-Profile-Img.png
     section_id: contact_section